FoundinAntiquity/Medulla/README.md

 # Medulla
-For cross-compatiblity in Latin textbooks, the Medulla Project aims to create an open source planning document which specifies a core sequence of vocabulary and grammar to allow chapter-by-chapter interchangeability between textbooks using the shared sequence.
+**The Medulla Project** is an open-source initiative to develop a shared planning document that outlines a core sequence of Latin vocabulary and grammar.
+This sequence enables chapter-by-chapter compatibility across different Latin textbooks, allowing educators to interchange materials more easily.